-While rare, it is not uncommon for startups and even more established business to change their name.
+While rare, it is not totally uncommon for our startup and even more established business clients to change their name.
 When this occurs, how does your business notify the IRS of a change in its business name?

-Recently, a startup client which had incorporated under a prior name before hiring our Phoenix law firm ended up deciding to re-brand themselves under a new name.
-Turns out the old name was either used by (and even Federally registered as a trademark by other parties) and, as such, didn’t stand the best chance of being registrable or, at a minimum, carried a good amount of legal risk with it.
+Recently, a startup client which had incorporated under a prior name before hiring me ended up deciding to re-brand themselves under a new name.
+Turns out the old name was already used by and even Federally registered as a trademark by other parties.
+As such, their choice of name didn’t stand the best chance of being registrable or, at a minimum, carried a good amount of legal risk with it.

 Fortunately, the IRS allows business owners and authorized individuals to submit a name change request for the business.
 How you as the business owner go about this will depend on the type of business, which I cover later in this article.

 Notifying the IRS of a business name change by letter

 If your business has a newly assigned EIN and does not have to file a tax return for awhile (or has already filed its return prior to the name change), then you may send a Business Name Change request to:

 Internal Revenue Service